15.13 Young people and substance misuse

 Substance misuse should be routinely explored within assessments of need and risk.

-All substances, including alcohol, carry potential risks if used.
-There is no safe limit for children and young people using alcohol and all substance use carriers risks
+All substances, including alcohol, carry potential risks if mis-used.
+There is no safe limit for children and young people using alcohol and all substance use carries risks.

 It is important for those working with children and young people to recognise that substance use in itself may not be problematic but to understand the factors contributing to making it so.